hughperkins/neonCl-underconstruction/README.md

 # WinogradCl

-A port of nervana neon Kepler convolution kernels to OpenCL.
+A port of nervana neon Kepler direct convolution kernels to OpenCL.

 The original neon, documentation etc is at https://github.com/nervanasystems/neon